Luiz-Vilela/Luiz-Vilela/README.md

 ## About Me

 Hi there! 👋 I'm Luiz, a passionate statistics student with a background in finance.
-I'm currently interning in portfolio management at FUNCEF.
+I'm currently an intern in portfolio management at FUNCEF.
 My interests lie at the intersection of finance, machine learning, and AI.
 I enjoy leveraging Python, Jupyter, and Azure to explore data-driven solutions and insights.

 ## 🔧 Skills & Expertise